centreon/centreon-documentation/versioned_docs/version-22.04/reporting/installation.md

 - **Reporting database**: MariaDB database that contains reporting data and some raw data extracted from the monitoring database.

-### Network flow table
+### Network flows table

-The table below presents the different types of flow, by default, between the dedicated BI server, Centreon server and databases:
+The table below presents the different types of flows, by default, between the dedicated BI server, the Centreon server and the databases:

 |  **Application**  |  **Source**      |       Destination     |   Port |  Protocol |
 |-------------------|------------------|-----------------------|--------|-----------|